trevianxyz/abai/_posts/2021-01-27-along-the-route-of-samuil-dudins-expedition.md

 </style>

-*The author would like to thank the Kunstkamera Museum for permission to use the photos of Samuil Dudin in this article.
+<p class="small"> The author would like to thank the Kunstkamera Museum for permission to
+use the photos of Samuil Dudin in this article.
 All images are reproduced here with the written permission of the Peter the Great Museum of Anthropology and Ethnography (the Kunstkamera).
-No further reproduction by third parties is possible without proper authorization from the museum.*
+No further reproduction by third parties is possible without proper authorization from the museum.</p>

 A talented ethnographer, photographer, traveler, collector, artist, and researcher of the history and culture of Central Asia, Samuil Dudin